Property Rights Alliance

 Philip Thompson

-Philip Thompson is a Policy Analyst at PRA specializing in international intellectual property legislation and trade policy, in addition, Philip also supports the International Property Rights Index an annual publication of PRA.
-Before joining PRA Philip coordinated youth community development programs in the U.S. and the Caribbean for five years, he has also interned at the American Legislative Exchange Council’s foreign affairs task force and at the Cato Institute’s trade policy center.
+Philip Thompson is a Policy Analyst at Tholos Foundation specializing in international intellectual property legislation and trade policy, in addition, Philip also supports the International Property Rights Index an annual publication of PRA.
+Before joining Tholos/PRA Philip coordinated youth community development programs in the U.S. and the Caribbean for five years, he has also interned at the American Legislative Exchange Council's foreign affairs task force and at the Cato Institute’s trade policy center.
 Philip holds a BA in International Conflict and Resolution and an MA in International Commerce and Policy, both from George Mason University.

 Dr. Sary Levy-Carciente